API rate limit

-In high-volume scenarios for Shopify Plus accounts, Mechanic's performance can be improved by creating a private Shopify app, having the same permissions that you've granted to Mechanic.
+In high-volume scenarios for Shopify Plus accounts, Mechanic's performance can be improved by creating a custom Shopify app, having the same permissions that you've granted to Mechanic.
 Because this private app represents your explicit control and intent, it usually comes with a higher API rate limit.
-(And, in some cases, Shopify can grant this private app a higher API usage limit, upon request.)
-By providing Mechanic with this private app's API password (also known as the API secret key, or token), you can extend this higher limit to Mechanic.
+(And, in some cases, Shopify can grant this custom app a higher API usage limit, upon request.)
+By providing Mechanic with this custom app's Shopify Admin API access token, you can extend this higher limit to Mechanic.

-This setting can be found in the Mechanic account settings.
-(This setting is only available, and is only shown, for Shopify Plus accounts.)
-Before adding your API password, you must ensure that the private app has every access scope that Mechanic requires.
-A list of current required access scopes is provided just below the password field.
+This setting can be found in the Mechanic account settings, in the Permissions area.
+(This setting is only shown for Shopify Plus accounts.)
+Before adding your API token, you must ensure that the private app has every access scope that Mechanic requires.
+A list of current required access scopes is provided just below the token field.

-Once configured, this custom API password will be used for all user-configured Shopify operations, wherever supported.
-(It will not be used when querying for publications, since this resource is not accessible to private apps.)
+Once configured, this custom API token will be used for all user-configured Shopify operations, wherever supported.
+(It will not be used when querying for publications, since this resource is only accessible to public apps like Mechanic.)